haseeb5423/Nexus-Habit-Tracker-Client/README.md

-# 🌿 Nexus Habit Tracker
+# 🌿 Nexus Habit Tracker - Client

 A beautiful, modern habit tracking application built with React and TypeScript.
 Track your daily habits, visualize your progress, and build lasting positive routines with an elegant forest-themed interface.